 In a nutshell,

 I'm a London based Edit Trainee represented by the ScreenSkillls Trainee Finder programme 2025-26.
-I have Netflix feature film experience and am currently seeking my next Edit Trainee position within film, high-end TV and children’s TV productions.
+I have Netflix feature film experience and am currently seeking my next Edit Trainee position within film and high-end TV.

 In an ostrichshell,